pyscaffold/pyscaffoldext-custom-extension/README.rst

 pyscaffoldext-custom-extension
 ==============================

-A PyScaffold's extension to create your own custom extensions.
+PyScaffold extension that let's you create your own custom extensions.

 Description
 ===========